 We are Met at the airport by our private driver and whisked away to the beautiful Provencal Hill town of Les Beaux

 Apr 23 - 25 Benvegudo Les Beaux

 Authentic "Provence" life Hotel Benvengudo is located in Provence.
 This region is in Southern France near to the Camargue, the Château des Baux de Provence, Arles, and the French countryside - near Carrières de Lumière.
 With easy access to Marseille International Airport and the TGV in Avignon.
-We arrive and have lovely dinner with wine and paint in the gardens in the morning.
+We arrive and have lovely dinner with wine and relax and paint in the gardens

 Provençal traditions and contemporary luxury Benvengudo is a traditional Provençal country house located on seven acres of private park and gardens.
 Their own swimming pool and tennis court, satellite TV, air conditioning, and WiFi.
 Every window gives on to or beautiful private gardens, pine trees, lavender fields and olive groves.